 - 2 tablespoon Oil

 - 1 medium Onion chopped or 1 cup chopped onion

 - ½ teaspoon Fenugreek Seeds

 - 10 – 12 Eggs boiled add eggs per your requirement.

-- ¼ cup Tamarind or 3 tbsp Tamarind Paste
+- ¼ cup Tamarind or 3 tablespoon Tamarind Paste

-- 2 tbsp Oil use 1 more tbsp if needed
+- 2 tablespoon Oil use 1 more tablespoon if needed

 - 8 Curry Leaves

 - 1 medium Onion, chopped or ¾ – 1 cup chopped onion